usnistgov/IFA/README.md

 # NIST IFC File Analyzer

-The [NIST IFC File Analyzer ](https://www.nist.gov/services-resources/software/ifc-file-analyzer) (IFA) generates a spreadsheet from an [IFC](https://technical.buildingsmart.org/) file.
+The [NIST IFC File Analyzer](https://www.nist.gov/services-resources/software/ifc-file-analyzer) (IFA) generates a spreadsheet from an [IFC](https://technical.buildingsmart.org/) file.
-A pre-built Windows version of IFA is available with the Release link to the right to download the zip file.
+Download a pre-built Windows version (zip file) of IFA with the Release link to the right.
-Follow the instructions below to build your own version the NIST IFC File Analyzer from the source code.
+Follow the instructions below to build your own version of IFA from the source code.

 ## Prerequisites